FRRouting/frr/doc/user/bgp.rst

 .. index:: [no] neighbor A.B.C.D activate
 .. clicmd:: [no] neighbor A.B.C.D activate

-   This coonfiguration modifies whether to enable an address family for a specific neighbor.
+   This configuration modifies whether to enable an address family for a specific neighbor.
 By default only the IPv4 unicast address family is enabled.